-The Florida Keys is one of the best spots in the US to go on a road trip.
-In just 100 miles, hop from key to key, go snorkeling, dine at seafood restaurants, try Key Lime Pie, go shopping, and enjoy endless views of brilliant aquamarine water.
+The Florida Keys are one of the best spots in the US to go on a road trip.
+In just 100 miles, hop from key to key, go snorkeling, dine at seafood restaurants, try key lime pie, go shopping, and enjoy endless views of brilliant aquamarine water.
 It’s a gorgeous drive with lots to do.

 Quick Facts about the Florida Keys Overseas Highway

 The Florida Keys Overseas Highway is 113 miles in length, joining the mainland of Florida (starting in Florida City, just south of Homestead) to Key West.

 To drive directly from Key Largo to Key West, it takes roughly 2.5 hours to travel a distance of 100 miles.